xslonikx/sippoke/README.md

 # tinysippoke
-Tiny SIP Poke - Small script which can perform simple SIP OPTIONS ping and read response.
+SIP Poke - Small script which can perform simple SIP OPTIONS ping and read response.
 Further development of [Tinysipping](https://github.com/xslonikx/tinysipping) tool.

 Deliberately written in python3.8 style without external dependencies for compatibility with clean installations of